goosiboy/soundcloud-lite/README.md

-# Youtube Lite v1
+# Soundcloud Lite v1

-Standalone ElectronJS - wrapper for the Youtube API
+Standalone ElectronJS - wrapper for the Soundcloud API